Motley Fool’s Stock Advisor Review

 Every month, the two owners of the Motley Fool send you their best stock to buy now.
-Every month they also send you 10 other stocks to buy now for 12 stocks per month you need to invest in.
-Over a year’s time that’s 144 stock picks you need to buy.
+Every month they also send you 10 other stocks to buy now for a total of 12 stocks per month to invest in.
+Over a year’s time that comes out to 144 stock picks you need to buy.

-While subscribing to proven services such as Stock Advisor is the fastest way for anyone to make gains in the market when they first start, in this review of Motley Fool’s Stock Advisor I’ll go over the four things you need to look for when evaluating any trading service such as Stock Advisor.
+While subscribing to proven services such as Stock Advisor is one of the fastest and easiest way for a beginner to make gains in the market, there are four things you need to look for when evaluating any trading service such as Motley Fool’s Stock Advisor.

 4 Things To Look For

-There are 4 things I look for when reviewing a service like Motley Fool Stock Advisor.
+There are 4 things I look for when reviewing a service like Stock Advisor.

 - What are my expected returns?